The artist Tavares Strachan will represent The Bahamas in the nation’s inaugural pavilion at the 55th International Venice Biennale.

 Anna Rosa Thomae, Senior Account Executive, is responsible for leading international public relations campaigns with the company’s experienced media team.
 Prior to joining FITZ & CO, she worked in strategic communications and brand management for international design and luxury brands such as Meissen porcelain and Riva yachts.
 Anna Rosa was responsible for executing global media campaigns, creative marketing initiatives, and events.
 She holds a Bachelor’s degree in Public Relations from the University of Arts London and a Master’s degree from Christie’s Education New York, where she wrote her thesis on the German post-war artist Sigmar Polke.
 Anna Rosa who is originally from Berlin speaks fluent German.

-The main exhibition space will feature an immersive installation, in which the viewer is surrounded by documentation of a reenactment of a historic narrative: the 1909 polar expedition of Robert Peary and Matthew Alexander Henson.
+The main exhibition space featured an immersive installation, in which the viewer is surrounded by documentation of a reenactment of a historic narrative: the 1909 polar expedition of Robert Peary and Matthew Alexander Henson.
 Henson, Peary’s associate, is often credited as the first American to reach the pole.
 However, various written and oral iterations of that journey—whether Henson reached the Pole before the physically incapacitated Peary, whether Henson planted the American flag, and their complex relationship to one another and to Inuit communities—remain fluid and contested, more reflective of shifting ideologies than historic truth.
 Several other works in the installation will speak to the idea of displacement more directly, immediately confronting the viewer with the problematics of belonging and place.
 “I’m fascinated by the idea of being in two or more places at once, and exploring difference that way,” says Strachan.
 “The way that the Venice Biennale, historically and now, deploys the idea of “difference” as cultural tourism is an interesting problem to work with.”

 Nalini Bethel, Senior Director of Communications, The Bahamas Ministry of Tourism.